Arial-Z/Romaji-Renamer/README.md

   - Create and update a PMM metadata file to import everything in plex when PMM run

-### Step 1 - Plex, Plex-Meta-Manager and JQ
+### Step 1 - Bash, Plex, Plex-Meta-Manager and JQ
-First you need plex, Plex-Meta-Manager and JQ<br/>
+First you need a GNU/Linux OS tu run bash script<br/>
+Then plex, Plex-Meta-Manager and JQ<br/>
 to install and use Plex-Meta-Manager see : https://github.com/meisnate12/Plex-Meta-Manager<br/>
-you also need to install jq which is a json parser see : https://stedolan.github.io/jq/
+to install jq which is a json parser see : https://stedolan.github.io/jq/

 ### Step 2 - Download and extract the script
 Git clone the **release** branch or get lastest release : https://github.com/Arial-Z/Plex-Romaji-Renamer/releases/latest